 Writing the Land: Poetry Reading and Book Signing

-Prospect Park Alliance is partnering with Writing the Land, which connects poets with land set aside for people and nature.
+Prospect Park Alliance partnered with Writing the Land, which connects poets with land set aside for people and nature.
 Our partnership fosters community collaboration, especially among our neighbors and between the environmental and creative communities.
 Prospect Park Alliance has commissioned three poets to produce work about Prospect Park and share their work with the Brooklyn community: Black poet Rachelle Parker and Native American poets Michaeline Picaro and Opalanietet.

 From left to right: Michaeline Picaro, Opalanietet, Rachelle Parker